The 8 best punk covers of Disney songs

 Tartar Control is basically just two dudes making music out of L.A. who occasionally tour to a crappy punk venue near you.
 Actually, a not-so-crappy venue near you, but it doesn’t sound as cool when you put it that way.

-This is definitely one of their finest moments.
+This is definitely one of their finest moments, although it appears they haven’t been active in a while.

 Making Christmas — Rise Against